 One significant motivation for developing Parallel Glyphs is to address the problem of overlapping polylines.
 This artifact frequently occurs in Parallel Coordinates even when only a small number of data items are shown.
 For example, Figure 2(a) shows a dataset that contains only few data items.
-Looking at the right side of the Parallel Coordinate display in Figure 2(a) one can see four polylines, indicating that there are four data items.
-However, on the left side only three polylines are visible.
-The 2D visualization of Parallel Coordinates can be ambiguous.
-For example, Polyline A is obscured by either Polyline B or C between dimensions 1 and 3.
-This fact can affect even simple tasks such as revealing trends.
-By opening the Parallel Coordinates into 3D (see Figure 2(b)) we are able to tell not only that Polyline A follows the path of Polyline B but also that there is in fact another polyline (D) following a different path that was entirely hidden by the other polylines.
+In Figure 2(a) it would appear that there are four data items.
+One can notice that for the first two dimensions one polyline, (A), is partially covered by one of the other polylines.
+From this view, it is not possible to tell which path polyline A follows for dimensions x1 and x2.
+However, by opening the Parallel Coordinates into 3D (Figure 2(a)) we are able to tell that not only polyline A follows the path of polyline B but that there is in fact also another polyline (C) following a different path that was totally covered by the other polylines.